davydov-vyacheslav/i-wanna-rwx/README.md

 - Track Renewals - Monthly, yearly, lifetime, or custom periods
 - Expiration Alerts - Get notified before items expire
 - License Storage - Securely store license keys with multi-line support
-- Smart Filtering - View expiring soon, expired, or all items
+- Smart Filtering - Filter by type (subscriptions / licenses) or "expiring soon"; the applied filter is remembered between sessions
+- Item counts - The list header shows the total, and the filtered count when a filter or search is active
 - Notes - Add context for each subscription or license

 **Use Cases**: